A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Metalearners

-The second key distinction is that each approach uses a different learning objective (or loss function) for the machine learning.
-OP uses a loss function designed to optimize outcome predictions; CP uses a loss function designed to optimize causal-effect predictions, and TP uses a loss function designed to optimize treatment assignments.
-This implies that, while all approaches share the same ultimate goal (optimizing treatment assignments as specified by Equations~\ref{eq:min_measure},~\ref{eq:max_measure}, and~\ref{eq:empirical_measure}), they differ with respect to the procedures they use to learn from data.
+The second key distinction is that each metalearner uses a different learning objective (or loss function) for the machine learning.
+O-learners use a loss function designed to optimize outcome predictions; E-learners use a loss function designed to optimize causal effect predictions, and A-learners use a loss function designed to optimize treatment assignments.
+This implies that, while all metalearners share the same ultimate goal (optimizing treatment assignments as specified by Equations~\ref{eq:min_measure},~\ref{eq:max_measure}, and~\ref{eq:empirical_measure}), they differ with respect to the procedures they use to learn from data.

-This distinction is important because an improvement in the prediction of outcomes or causal effects does not imply an improvement in treatment assignment (as we show in detail in the next subsections).
-In fact, the improvements may actually occur at the expense of worse treatment assignments!
-Thus, we should expect machine learning with loss functions specifically tailored to optimize treatment assignments to produce better models: TP should outperform the other approaches with finite training data when making treatment assignment decisions.
+This distinction is important because an improvement in the prediction of outcomes or causal effects does not imply an improvement in treatment assignment (as previously shown in Figure~\ref{fig:outcome}).
+In fact, the improvements may occur at the expense of worse treatment assignments!
+Thus, we should expect machine learning with loss functions specifically tailored to optimize treatment assignments to produce better models: the A-learner should outperform the other metalearners with finite training data when making treatment assignment decisions.